 Add-On Fees

 Local arrangements, particularly at the Annual Meeting will charge certain additional fees for various events held at a meeting.
 Most workshops require an additional fee, whether a basic or an advanced workshop.
 Costs of handouts or AV or other equipment to be used in a workshop and any food or beverages provided to participants should be included when workshop costs are determined.
 (Typically, food and beverages are not provided unless necessary to help meet MAC’s hotel minimums.)
 The MAC Education Committee, along with the Vice President, should be consulted on the setting of these fees.
-Also, MAC workshop leaders receive a $100 honorarium, which is another part of the overall workshop costs.
+Also, single MAC workshop leaders receive a $250 honorarium and multiple leaders split a $300 honorarium.
+These honoraria should be factored into the overall workshop costs.

 Other events, such as tours or a luncheon, may require an additional fee to cover food and beverage or transportation costs, and the LAC usually sets these fees, since it has determined the costs during meeting planning.
 Fees should be set at a reasonable level to fully cover costs.